 Better yet, set up a pop-up lead magnet on the page you send them to that offers them something for free in exchange for their email address (known as a lead magnet).
 That way you can capture traffic from the guest blogs as new leads.

-- Share all of the above products on all social media platforms
+Share all of the above products on all social media platforms